Cement analysis

 Aeris Cement edition

-Compact XRD for mineral phases identification and quantification in the clinker to monitor chemical reactions and detect overburning
+Compact XRD for mineral phase identification and quantification in the clinker to monitor chemical reactions, detect overburning and reduce CO2 emissions

 Aeris Cement edition